Effective Date: November 1, 2018

-A remote seller that makes retail sales of tangible personal property, specified digital products, or services for delivery to a location in New Jersey must register, collect, and remit New Jersey sales tax if the remote seller meets either of the following criteria:
+A remote seller that makes gross sales of tangible personal property, specified digital products, or services for delivery to a location in New Jersey must register, collect, and remit New Jersey sales tax if the remote seller meets either of the following criteria:

-Retail sale includes all sales of tangible property to all contractors, subcontractors or repairment of materials used in erecting, improving, altering, or repairing real property for others.
+Retail sales includes all sales of tangible property to all contractors, subcontractors or repairment of materials used in erecting, improving, altering, or repairing real property for others.
 However, it excludes sales for resale, sales of professional, insurance or personal service transactions which involved transfers of tangible property which are inconsequential as well as transactions related to sales of stock of a company or distributions of property related to corporate structure transactions.

 According to the Division’s notice on remote seller requirements, a remote seller is a business that sells products online or by mail order or telephone to a customer located in a state in which the seller has no physical presence.
 New Jersey’s legislation is in response to the U.S. Supreme Court’s decision in South Dakota v.
 Wayfair.
 New Jersey will apply Wayfair decision on a prospective basis for remote sellers that do not have a physical presence in New Jersey.
 This prospective treatment does not apply if the seller has a physical presence in New Jersey or is otherwise legally obligated to collect and remit New Jersey sales and use tax.